 - Talking to Themself: It's unclear if she's talking to herself, the characters onstage, or absent characters.

 - Temporary Love Interest: Likely a case of an Unbuilt Trope.
 Her relationship with Hamlet fits the requirements, but her departure from the story is very significant.

 Queen GertrudeThe Queen of Denmark is bound to love the King 'til death do them apart, but it's also polite to delay re-marriage after death, to not marry the King's brother, and to make sure that brother didn't murder the King.
-Gertrude only knows about the first half of that sentence, apparently, and that turns all the love her son Hamlet has to her into hatred.
-Still, he doesn't want to kill her, but that doesn't stop him from chewing her out until her death by a poison goblet her husband/brother-in-law intended for her son.
+Gertrude only knows about the first half of that sentence (probably) and that turns all the love her son Hamlet has to her into hatred.
+He doesn't want to kill her, but that doesn't stop him from chewing her out.

 - Evil Matriarch: Hamlet sees her as this.
 Whether or not she is one depends on interpretation.